Rokem/TTS_Custom_2D_Figurine/README.md

 # TTS_Custom_Figurine
-An custom 2D figurine optimized for 1x1 grids in Tabletop Simulator.
+A custom 2D figurine optimized for 1x1 grids in Tabletop Simulator.